EvernodeXRPL/evernode-sdk/hotpocket/tutorial-npl.md

 # HotPocket tutorial - NPL (Node Party Line) messaging

 When executing smart contracts, there can be incidents where we need to exchange some information within the UNL (Unique Node List).
 Let's say, for instance, in the middle of the smart contract execution there can be a scenario where you need to create a random number for a database insert.
-However, that sort of thing cannot be achieved within a single node, if such has happened the state of the nodes may lead to a break of consensus.
+However, that cannot be achieved within a single node.
+If such happens, it leads to a break of consensus because each node writes a different value to the database.

 Let's check it out with this simple practical example.
-Here each node generates a random number and saves it to file called `data.txt` in its state.
+Here each node generates a random number and saves it to a file called `data.txt` in its state.

 ```javascript